Want the perfect workout program?

 Overall, multiple small meals will keep your digestive system working strong and it’ll boost your metabolism.
 Moreover, you shouldn’t eat few a few hours before bed (unless its a protein shake to get your protein level/calorie level where they need to be).
 By doing this, each day you will have around 11-12 hours of fasting (last meal to first meal of next day), which is good too for fat loss.

-You’ll want to eat healthy, unprocessed foods when cutting - Nutrient dense foods.
+You’ll want to eat healthy, unprocessed foods when cutting, focusing on nutrient dense foods2.
 They will give you the best bang for your buck and help you to feel full because you can eat more of these foods while staying at your required calorie intake.

 Below we have several frequently asked questions about foods for cutting and best meals for cutting...

-Your diet can be rich, just be sure its not processed garbage and it works with your macros.
+Focus on avoiding processed garbage and fitting your foods into your macros goals.
 Also, try to avoid liquid calories, because they add up fast and they don’t keep you full!
 Water is your best liquid friend on a cut.
 Milk is ok too in moderation.

-If you want to simplify things, there are prepared meal delivery services that you can order for some or all of your meals.
-This will make it very easy to maintain a calorie deficit and hit the necessary macros.
+If you want to simplify things, there are prepared meal delivery services, like Trifecta, that you can order for some or all of your meals.
+This takes the thinking, food prep, and grocery shopping out of the equation and can be good for someone who doesn't want meal planning to consume them.

 Essentially, if you think it might be unhealthy, it likely is...